 Your kittens might be growing fast, and they may also seem to have a huge appetite – but their eyes can be bigger than their tiny bellies!
 Here are some tips to help you work out how much to feed your kitten.

 - Four small meals a day is ideal after your kittens are weaned.
 If your lifestyle means you’re not able to feed them four times a day, feed them three times but leave out some dry kitten food as a snack.
-Ideally, give them dry food only – this means you don’t have to worry about it being out all day, as it doesn’t go stale.
+Ideally in this case, give them dry food only – this means you don’t have to worry about it being out all day, as it doesn’t go stale.

 - Always read the feeding instructions on the pack of kitten food, although remember they’re just there as a starting point.
 You can check with the Purina Pet Care Team if you’re unsure how much to give them.
 The most important thing is that your kitten maintains a lean, healthy body condition.
-Use our Body conditioning tool to monitor your kitten’s condition, and always check with your vet if you think your kitten might be underweight or overweight.
+You can use our Body conditioning tool to monitor your kitten’s condition, but always check with your vet if you think your kitten might be underweight or overweight.

-Complete ‘main meal’ diets are designed so you don’t need any supplements to give your kitten all the nutrients they need, but some foods, like treats, snacks and some purely meat/fish-based foods (‘complementary’ foods) aren’t nutritionally balanced on their own.
+Complete ‘main meal’ diets are designed so you don’t need any supplements to give your kitten all the nutrients they need.
+Some foods, like treats, snacks and some purely meat/fish-based foods (‘complementary’ foods) aren’t nutritionally balanced on their own.
 If you’re feeding kittens complementary foods, make sure they’re also getting a balanced diet.
+Ask your vet or vet nurse for advice if you are unsure.

-Giving your kitten treats can seem fantastic for building a bond between you, but as kittens are still growing there are a few things to be aware of.
+Giving your kitten treats is fantastic for building a bond between you, but as kittens are still growing there are a few things to be aware of:

 Table scraps aren’t always good for your kitten.
 Human food tends to be rich and high in calories, but low in the nutrients kittens need.
 In fact, some of it can be harmful to kittens or cats or upset their stomachs.